13 Things to Do in Dubai in October

 Water Park| ©Stephen Colebourne

-My favorite experience if you wake up on a hotter day than usual, is to book a dolphin encounter at the Atlantis water park in Dubai.
-You'll have the chance to swim alongside dolphins and learn all about the habits and routines of these marine mammals.
-And if you have a certain respect for them, don't worry because you will be accompanied by a professional guide at all times.
+My favorite experience if you wake up to a hotter-than-usual day is to book a dolphin encounter at the Atlantis Water Park in Dubai.
+You’ll have the chance to swim alongside the dolphins and learn all about the habits and routines of these marine mammals.
+And if you’re a bit nervous, don’t worry—you’ll be accompanied by a professional guide at all times.

-And don't worry about the equipment, because before the dive you will be provided with a wetsuit and vest.
+And don’t worry about the gear—they’ll provide you with a wetsuit and a life jacket before you get in the water.

-In addition, this experience includes free access to the impressive Dubai Aquaventure water park and discounts to access the Lost Chambers Aquarium and enjoy like a kid all its attractions and slides, more than a hundred.
-Start early and make the most of the day!
+Plus, this experience includes free access to Dubai’s impressive Aquaventure water park and discounts for the Lost Chambers Aquarium, so you can enjoy all its attractions and slides—over a hundred of them—like a kid.
+Start first thing in the morning and make the most of your day!

 5. Escape to Abu Dhabi and visit its grand mosque